 Gromb and Vayanos (2002, 2010) and Brunnermeier and Pedersen (2009) also study liquidity shocks in markets with frictions.
-But the frictions they consider differ from ours.
 They consider traders' funding constraints, while we consider information processing constraints.
-In contrast with these papers, in our framework frictions don't necessarily amplify the initial price drop.
-And they can also increase trading volume.
+In contrast with these papers, in our framework frictions don't necessarily amplify the initial price drop and can increase trading volume.

-The consequences of the informational frictions in our analysis vastly differ from those of asymmetric information on common values.
-When traders observe private information on the common value of the asset, this creates a "speculative" motive for trade.
-With rational traders, however, this does not increase trading volume, but reduces it.
-This is because private information induces adverse selection, making traders reluctant to trade, as in Akerlof (1970).7
+The consequences of informational frictions in our analysis vastly differ from those of asymmetric information on common values.
+The latter create a "speculative" motive for trade.
+With rational traders, however, this does not increase trading volume, but reduces it, due to adverse selection (see Akerlof, 1970).8

 The next section presents our model.
-Section 3 presents the equilibrum.
+Section 3 presents the equilibrium.
 The implications of our analysis are outlined in Section 4.
 Section 5 briefly concludes.
 The main proofs are in the appendix.
 A supplementary appendix collects the proofs omitted in the paper.
 It also discusses a model in which institutions choose their information collection effort as well as what happens with a finite number of traders.